CHEM-PHYS-X684/python-package-best-practices/_episodes/10-documentation.md

 Let's start by adding a simple a description to your `index.rst` under the first heading.

 ~~~
-Welcome to molecool's documentation!
+Welcome to my_repo's documentation!
 =========================================================
-molecool is a Python package designed to read in, perform analysis,
+my_repo is a Python package designed to read in, perform analysis,
 and visualize molecular coordinates.
 The file formats `xyz` and `pdb` are
 currently supported.
 ~~~